molejar/pyIMX/README.md

 Linux users may run into a permissions issue if execute `imxsd` tool without root privileges.
 To fix this, copy attached udev rules [60-imx-sdp.rules](udev/60-imx-sdp.rules) into `/etc/udev/rules.d` directory and reload it `sudo udevadm control --reload-rules`.

-In case of development, install it from cloned sources:
+In case of development, install pyIMX from sources:

 ``` bash
     $ git clone https://github.com/molejar/pyIMX.git